reMarkable/cobalt/README.md

 Report Master.
 Run it any time the Cobalt code changes.
 The generated containers are stored on your computer.

+*Troubleshooting*: If the command fails, you may have to update the Docker configuration.
+Edit `/etc/default/docker` and uncomment the line:
+`DOCKER_OPTS="--dns 8.8.8.8 --dns 8.8.4.4"`.
+Then, restart the Docker service: `sudo service docker restart`.

 `./cobaltb.py deploy push --job=shuffler`

 `./cobaltb.py deploy push --job=analyzer-service`